What is a SLAC wrist?

 - Total wrist fusion: This surgery is the most effective at reducing wrist pain but all wrist motion is eliminated.
 Because the major wrist bones are fused together, the wrist does not move anymore.
 A plate and screws are typically used to fix the bones.
 As in other fusion surgeries, smokers are at higher risk of healing problems.
 Revision surgery in the future is not common after this procedure.

 - Wrist joint replacement (total wrist arthroplasty): This surgery replaces the arthritic joint with an artificial implant, similar to a knee replacement.
-This surgery is the least common option at the Raleigh Hand to Shoulder Center, as there are very few patients who are good candidates for this option.
+This surgery is the least common option in our practice, as there are very few patients who are good candidates for this option.
 There is a high complication rate, such as loosening, breakage, and revision surgery.